Right Now, Wrong Then: Non-Stationary Direct Preference Optimization under Preference Drift: Learning Under Preference Drift

 \textbf{Offline Non-Stationary Direct Preference Optimization.} The derivation of NS-DPO follows as previously shown in \Cref{sec:prelims} for the stationary case.
 We first define the RLHF objective at timestep $T$ as\looseness=-1

 where we are interested in maximising the reward function $r(x, a, T)$ that reflects human preferences in the present (i.e., the current time step).
 We note the prompt distribution $\X$ and the reference model $\piref$ do not vary with time.
-As we consider the reward model at a specific time $T$, we can derive an implicit reward of the same form as \Cref{eq: stationary implicit reward}.
+As we consider the reward model at $T$, we derive an implicit reward of the same form as \Cref{eq: stationary implicit reward}.
 This relates the optimal policy and reward function of \Cref{eq: ns rlhf objective} as

 where $\pi^*_T$ is the optimal policy that optimises \Cref{eq: ns rlhf objective} and $Z^*_T$ denotes the normalisation constant of $\pi^*_T$.
 We then parameterise the policy $\pi$ in \Cref{eq: ns rlhf objective} using the parameter $\theta_T$, which enables expressing the implicit reward with respect to the parameter as